As a church based in the local community we love to bring benefit to the people who live in

 - Joined with other churches to stage events such as concerts in the park

-- Hosted a temporary classroom block while a local primary school was being extensively redeveloped
+- Hosted a temporary classroom block on part of our site while a local primary school was being extensively redeveloped